omaralzouhayli/home-soc-lab-1-windows-sysmon-splunk/README.md

-# Home SOC Lab – Windows Endpoint & Blue-Team Practice
+# Home SOC Lab – Windows Endpoint + Microsoft Security (SOC Practice)

-This repo is my personal **Home SOC** playground.
-I’m using a single Windows 11 VM as an “employee laptop” and building small labs around it to practice:
+This repo is my personal **Home SOC** project.
+I use one Windows 11 VM as an “employee laptop” and build small labs around it to practice the kind of work a junior SOC / Security Analyst / M365 Security role does:

-- Endpoint logging and detections
+- Collecting and reviewing endpoint and identity telemetry
+- Writing detections and triage queries (SPL / KQL)
-- Defender hygiene and basic hardening
+- Investigating alerts/incidents and documenting decisions
-- Vulnerability scanning and remediation
+- Basic endpoint hygiene and vulnerability remediation

-I’m doing this while studying **ISC2 CC** and **CompTIA Security+ (SY0‑701)**, so the labs stay close to what a junior SOC / endpoint / vuln‑management role would actually do.
+**Certifications:** ISC2 Certified in Cybersecurity (CC), CompTIA Security+ (SY0‑701)
+**Next:** Microsoft SC‑200 (Security Operations Analyst)

 ---

 ## Labs in this repo

-Right now there are **three labs**:

 1. **Lab 1 – Windows endpoint + Sysmon + Splunk** *(root of the repo)*
-   - Windows 11 VM `WIN-ENDPOINT-01` acting as a user workstation
+   - Windows 11 VM `WIN-ENDPOINT-01`
-   - Sysmon (SwiftOnSecurity config) writing into Windows Event Log
+   - Sysmon (SwiftOnSecurity config) + Windows Security logs
-   - Splunk Enterprise Free on the same VM
+   - Splunk Enterprise Free ingestion
-   - A few SPL detections (failed logons, suspicious PowerShell, DNS from PowerShell)
+   - SPL detections (failed logons, suspicious PowerShell, DNS from PowerShell)
-   - One PICERL incident report based on a “suspicious PowerShell” alert
+   - One PICERL incident report based on a lab alert

 2. **Lab 2 – Endpoint hygiene + Microsoft Defender** (`lab2-endpoint-hygiene/`)
-   - Reuses `WIN-ENDPOINT-01` from Lab 1
-   - PowerShell script to check Defender status, signatures, scan history, firewall, and ransomware protection
+   - PowerShell script `Get-EndpointHygiene.ps1` to check Defender status, firewall profiles, and ransomware protection
-   - Short hygiene checklist and notes on how I would triage Defender alerts
+   - EICAR test to generate a Defender alert
+   - Hygiene + alert triage runbooks

 3. **Lab 3 – Vulnerability management with Nessus Essentials** (`lab3-vulnerability-management/`)
-   - Nessus Essentials runs on the Windows host
-   - Targets the same VM `WIN-ENDPOINT-01` over VMware NAT
-   - Baseline unauthenticated scan → credentialed scan → remediation → rescan
+   - Credentialed Nessus scans of `WIN-ENDPOINT-01`
+   - Before/after comparison and remediation notes
-   - Focus on one real High Windows finding (WinVerifyTrust / `EnableCertPaddingCheck`) and a set of VMware Tools Medium findings, plus Windows Update hygiene
+   - Focus on WinVerifyTrust CVE‑2013‑3900 mitigation and VMware Tools findings

+4. **Lab 4 – Microsoft Sentinel + Entra ID incident handling** (`lab4-sentinel-m365/`)
+   - Log Analytics workspace + Microsoft Sentinel
+   - Entra ID AuditLogs/SigninLogs ingestion
+   - Scheduled analytics rule for repeated failed sign-ins
+   - Incident generation, entity mapping (Account/IP), and triage workflow
+   - KQL triage pack + runbook

 Each lab has its **own README and journal** inside its folder.
-The root README you’re reading now is just an overview so people don’t get lost.

 ---

-## Lab 1 details (root of the repo)

-Lab 1 lives directly at the top level of this repo.

-Key pieces:
+## How to use this repo

+- Start with each lab’s `README.md` for the goal + outputs.
-- `lab-journal.md` – step‑by‑step notes for building the lab:
+- Use the lab’s `lab-journal.md` for the exact build steps.
-  VM creation, Sysmon install, Splunk setup, index + inputs, detections, and the PICERL report.
+- Reusable detections and reports live at the repo root:
-- `detections/` – plain‑text SPL searches for:
+  - `detections/` (Lab 1 SPL queries)
-  - repeated failed logons
-  - suspicious PowerShell flags
-  - DNS queries coming from PowerShell
-- `incident_reports/` – incident write‑ups (PICERL format).
+  - `incident_reports/` (Lab 1 PICERL write-up)
-- `screenshots/` – evidence used in the README and journal (Sysmon events, Splunk searches, alert config, etc.).

-If you want to **rebuild Lab 1**, start with:

-1. Read `lab-journal.md` from top to bottom.
-2. Use the SPL files in `detections/` to create alerts in your own Splunk instance.
-3. Open the PICERL report in `incident_reports/` to see how I turned one alert into a small incident story.
+  - `screenshots/` (evidence; sanitized before publishing)

 ---